UbiquityDotNET/Llvm.NET/src/Samples/CodeGenWithDebugInfo/codegeneration.md

 method.

 ### Calling LLVM Intrinsics
-The generated code needs to copy some data, rather than directly doing a copy in a loop, the code uses the LLVM intrinsic memcopy function.
-This function is lowered to an optimized copy for the target so that applications need not worry about building optimal versions of IR for this common functionality.
+The generated code needs to copy some data.
+Rather than directly doing a copy in a loop, the code uses the LLVM intrinsic memcopy function.
+This function is lowered to an optimized variant for the target so that applications need not worry about building optimal versions of IR for this common functionality.
 Furthermore, the LLVM intrinsic supports a variety of signatures for various data types all of which are hidden in the `Ubiquity.NET.Llvm` method.
 Rather than require callers to create a declaration of the correct signature the `Ubiquity.NET.Llvm` wrapper automatically figures out the correct signature from the parameters provided.

 ## Final LLVM IR
 ```llvm